Code4PuertoRico/tech-summit-2015-hackathon/README.md

 # Tech Summit 2015 Hackathon Rules & Tracks

+## General Rules

 The Tech Summit 2015 Hackathon promotes the design, development and prototyping of civic and business ideas.

 We encourage all projects to consider government (at all levels), citizens and civic organizations as their user/market base.

 All projects are encouraged to use software or hardware to design, develop or implement their prototypes and ideas.

 All project's code, design, schematics and documentation must be forked by the Commonwealth of Puerto Rico Github account.
-Each project must select an OSI approved open source license to participate at the Tech Summit.
+Each project must select an approved open source license to participate at the Tech Summit.
 If a project does not specify a particular open source license, the MIT license will be assumed by default.
 Projects failing to be forked or that specify a non open source license will not be able to present a demo or compete for any categories or prizes at the Tech Summit.

+## Hackathon Tracks

 Projects and challenges are encouraged to be created with the following tracks and guidelines:

-## Data Hack
+### Data Hack

 - Includes projects based on data gathering, visualization or a creative use of an existing dataset.
 - The use of datasets from Data.PR.gov is encouraged but not enforced.
 - Existing open datasets from municipal, state or federal government is permitted if used in a relevant context for Puerto Rico.
 - Projects that provide mechanisms for gathering or collecting data that is not currently open will be considered under this category.

-## Maker Hack
+### Maker Hack

 - Includes projects that integrate open hardware and/or 3D printing tools or technics.
 - The use of any open hardware platform is permitted.